irmen/Pyro4/docs/source/clientcode.rst

   no custom classes can be serialized.
 Part of the standard library.
 * pickle: the legacy serializer.
 Fast and supports almost all types.
 Has security problems though.
 Part of the standard library.
 No longer used by default.
-* dill: similar to pickle serializer, but more capable.
+* dill: See https://pypi.python.org/pypi/dill It is similar to pickle serializer, but more capable.
 Extends python's 'pickle' module for serializing and de-serializing python objects to the majority of the built-in python types.
   Has security problems though, just as pickle.